paragraph-xyz/docs/src/pages/docs/memberships.md

 description: Monetize your Paragraph newsletter with recurring memberships.
 ---

-Create memberships to offer benefits to your subscribers and optionally begin monetizing with recurring payments.
+Create free or paid memberships to offer benefits to your subscribers and begin monetizing with recurring payments.

 ---